Murder of Brianna Denison: Search

 On January 21, 2008, detectives began sweeping the University of Nevada, Reno area in search of Denison.
 The Federal Bureau of Investigation (FBI) also joined in the search efforts.
-Investigators later learned that the male DNA found on the couch where Denison was sleeping the night when she disappeared was linked with at least two previous sexually motivated attacks in the same area, one on November 13, 2007 and the second on December 16, 2007.
+Investigators later learned that the male DNA found on the couch where Denison was sleeping the night when she disappeared was linked with at least two previous sexually motivated attacks in the same area, one on November 13, 2007, and the second on December 16, 2007.

 On January 29, 2008, a Reno woman claimed she knew another victim who said she was raped at gunpoint in a parking garage on the University of Nevada, Reno campus in October 2007 but had not reported the crime.
 Police began interviewing nearly 100 registered sex offenders who live within a mile of the MacKay Court home.

 Around 1,700 volunteers helped with the search of a 100 mi2 area during the time Denison was missing, including Nevada's then-First Lady Dawn Gibbons (wife of then-Governor Jim Gibbons).

 On February 15, 2008, Albert Jimenez was returning from his lunch break at a Subway restaurant.
 As he was walking by the road, he noticed bright orange-colored fabric standing out among a pile of discarded tree limbs lying in a ditch.
-When he approached closer, he discovered the neon orange socks were attached to feet.
+When he got closer, he discovered the neon orange was socks, attached to feet.
 What at first he thought was a mannequin turned out to be a deceased woman.
 Jimenez had heard about Brianna Denison's kidnapping but didn't think that the victim resembled the photographs which he had seen on billboards.
 Jimenez didn't have a cell phone, so he quickly returned to his place of employment, EE Technologies, to call the Reno police.
 When police arrived to the South Reno lot, Jimenez was told that the victim was Denison.
 On February 16, 2008, an autopsy report confirmed that the body found in a field near a Reno business park was Brianna Denison.